Local and Remote Notifications in Depth

 A local notification is an instance of

-UILocalNotification with three general kinds of properties:
+NSUserNotification with three general kinds of properties:

 Scheduled time.
 You must specify the date and time the operating system delivers the notification; this is known as the fire date.
-You may qualify the fire date with a specific time zone so that the system can make adjustments to the fire date when the user travels.
+You can qualify the fire date with a specific time zone so that the system can make adjustments to the fire date when the user travels.
 You can also request the operating system to reschedule the notification at a regular interval (weekly, monthly, and so on).

-Each application on a device is limited to 64 scheduled local notifications.
+Each app on a device is limited to 64 scheduled local notifications.
 The system discards scheduled notifications in excess of this limit, keeping only the 64 notifications that will fire the soonest.
 Recurring notifications are treated as a single notification.

-More About Push Notifications
+More About Remote Notifications

-Most of a push notification consists of a payload: a property list containing APNs-defined properties specifying how the user is to be notified.
+Most of a remote notification consists of a payload: a property list containing APNs-defined properties specifying how the user is to be notified.
 For performance reasons, the payload is deliberately small.
-Although you may define custom properties for the payload, you should never use the remote-notification mechanism for data transport because delivery of push notifications is not guaranteed.
-For more on the payload, see “The Notification Payload.”
+Although you may define custom properties for the payload, you should never use the remote-notification mechanism for data transport because delivery of remote notifications is not guaranteed.
+For more on the payload, see The Notification Payload.

-Adding the remote-notification feature to your application requires that you obtain the proper certificates from the Dev Center for either iOS or OS X and then write the requisite code for the client and provider sides of the application.
-“Provisioning and Development” explains the provisioning and setup steps, and “Provider Communication with Apple Push Notification Service” and “Scheduling, Registering, and Handling Notifications” describe the details of implementation.
+Adding the remote-notification feature to your app requires that you obtain the proper certificates from Member Center for either the iOS Developer Program or Mac Developer Program and then write the requisite code for the client and provider sides of the app.
+Provisioning and Development explains the provisioning and setup steps, and Provider Communication with Apple Push Notification Service and Scheduling, Registering, and Handling Notifications describe the details of implementation.